 - Property History and Future Projections

-Taxes Paid on the Selling Oil, Gas and Mineral Interests
+Taxes Paid on the Selling Oil, Gas, and Mineral Interests

-Unfortunately, private transaction for the sale of mineral interests results in fairly serious taxation from the federal and local governments.
+Unfortunately, the private transaction for the sale of mineral interests results in fairly serious taxation from the federal and local governments.
 Before selling your mineral interests, be sure to consider taxes paid on the sale.
 In some cases, the benefits of keeping the interests may outweigh the net financial gain.

 For most transactions, mineral interests sales have the following applied:

 - Federal Income Taxes